Research

 Working Papers

-Description.
-I present a novel method for measuring media bias using social media text data.
-Posts from political figures and media outlets are collected and processed through a large language model to extract “frames” — standardized declarative claims that encapsulate the core message of each post.
+Abstract.
+I present a method for measuring media slant using social media text data.
+Posts from political figures and media outlets are collected and processed through a large language model to extract “frames”—standardized declarative claims that encapsulate the core message of each post.
 These frames are embedded into a shared semantic space and clustered using a hierarchical density-based clustering algorithm, representing broadly held positions among politicians and media firms.
-For each account, vectors are constructed to represent the frequency of frames in each cluster, capturing the activity of each account across these clusters.
-I separate the vectors for politicians and use party labels to train a classifier model that predicts political affiliations based on contribution to frame clusters.
-The trained model is then applied to media outlets, generating probabilistic scores that position each outlet on a partisan spectrum.
-This method contributes to the literature on measuring media slant using modern machine-learning tools to better discern semantic patterns in language.
-This allows for a more granular separation of partisan positions and a more nuanced measure of partisan slant without sacrificing interpretability.
+For each account, vectors are constructed to represent their post frequency across each cluster.
+I separate the vectors for politicians and use party labels to train a classifier model that predicts political affiliation.
+The trained model is then applied to the vectors of media outlets, generating probabilistic scores that position each outlet on a partisan spectrum.
+This method contributes to the literature on measuring media slant using modern machine-learning tools to better discern semantic patterns in language and allows for granular separation of partisan positions and a nuanced measure of partisan slant without sacrificing interpretability.

-“Optimal Supply of Fact-Checking in a Model of Misinformation Propagation” with Patrick Warren & Morgan Wack
+“Optimal Allocation of Fact-Checking Resources on Long-Term Prevalence of Misinformation” with Patrick Warren & Morgan Wack (Theory Draft)